bmalets/search_in_file/README.md

 # SearchInFile

-TODO: Write a gem description
+TODO: search files with phrase by directory path

 ## Installation